SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 ## Use Case: River Search and Rescue

+**ID**

+UC-1

 **Description**

-Multiple UAVs dispatched to search for victim in river
+Multiple UAVs dispatched to search for victim in river or finding the victim under the ice.

 **Primary Actor**

-Drone Commander
+- Drone Commander

 **Supporting Actors**

-Semi-autonomous UAV
+- Semi-autonomous UAV

 **Stakeholders and Interests**